What Are My Negative Emotions Telling Me?

 Listening to Your Emotional Cues

-The first step to interpreting your emotional messages is identifying them accurately.
-This involves acknowledging the feeling without judgment, paying attention to your bodily sensations (tightness in the chest, muscle tension, etc.), and labeling the feeling with specific words (sadness, anger, anxiety).
+This involves acknowledging the negative energy without judgment, paying attention to your bodily sensations (tightness in the chest, muscle tension, etc.), and labeling the feeling with specific words (sadness, anger, anxiety).

-Once identified, consider the following questions:
+Once your negative emotions are identified, consider the following questions:

 • When did this feeling arise?
 What specific event or situation triggered it?